SiteRelEnby/anduril2/README.md

 * `build.sh`: Build anduril.
 With no args, will build all possible targets (equivalent to running `build-all.sh` but handles running the docker image transparently.
 For Linux/MacOS/WSL2
 * `build_windows.sh`: `build.sh` with a fix for Cygwin Windows environments.
 Will still work on unixes as well for automation/convenience purposes.
+* `preprocess_debug.sh` - runs gcc's preprocessor, creating the actual source file (with includes, ifdefs, etc. all handled) that is actually fed to the compiler.
+Useful for debugging ifdefs and similar.
+Usage example: `TARGET=cfg-wurkkos-ts10.h MCU=attiny1616 bash -x preprocess_debug.sh`
 * `build-docker-image.sh`: build a local copy of the `anduril-buildenv-docker` image
 * `buildscripts/` individual scripts to build a hex for a specific light, mostly for my own automation